• About

 • Space the skewers out: Make sure your skewers are spaced out in the pan and not overcrowded because that affects the cooking process.
 I cook these in batches and recommend that you do that too.

-• Use high-quality cuts of meat with 85% to 90% fat content.
-If the minced onion has liquid, squeeze it out.
+• If the minced onion has liquid, squeeze it out.
 Reducing the moisture helps the kafta kabobs to grill rather than steam.

 • Change up the ground meat.
 Use lean ground beef, ground lamb, ground turkey, or ground chicken (like these chicken kafta patties).
 If the meat is lean, it will be a little drier.